 Valneva UK Limited (“Valneva“) has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and use practices for the Valneva website, vip.valnevauk.com and pages to which it links or which are owned by Valneva and which refer to the present Privacy Statement (collectively referred to as the “Site“).

 Valneva (“we“, “us” or “our“) recognises our responsibility to protect Personal Data in our custody or control.
-“Personal Data” has the meaning given in the Data Protection Act 1998 (“the Act“) and generally means information about an identifiable individual, such as your name, birthday, gender, address, email address, phone number, health information, and comments or enquiries you have made about our products or services when such comments or enquiries are linked to you or any other information of similar nature.
+“Personal Data” means personally identifiable information, i.e. any information relating to an identified or individual, such as your name, birthday, gender, address, email address, phone number, health information, and comments or enquiries you have made about our products or services when such comments or enquiries are linked to you or any other information of similar nature.

-Valneva and its agents and representatives collect Personal Data, including sensitive personal data (as such term is defined in the Act) in a number of circumstances, including when you provide it to us voluntarily or in other circumstances with your consent or as permitted or required by law.
+Valneva and its agents and representatives collect Personal Data, sometimes including special category data that is particularly sensitive personal data (e.g. data concerning health) in a number of circumstances, including when you provide it to us voluntarily or in other circumstances with your consent or as permitted or required by law.
 For example, we may collect your Personal Data when you:

 - request information;